aspnet/MicrosoftConfigurationBuilders/README.md

 provider model introduced in .Net 2.0, so they require `name` and `type` attributes, but can additionally support any other attribute needed by passing them in a `NameValueCollection` to the `Initialize(name, config)` method.

-Section handlers also have an optional override method `TryGetOriginalCase` that attempts to preserve casing in config files when executing in `Greedy` mode.
-When operating in `Strict` mode, config builders in this repo always preserved the case of the key when updating the value.
+Section handlers also have an optional virtual method `TryGetOriginalCase(string)` that attempts to preserve casing in config files when executing in `Greedy` mode.
+When operating in `Strict` mode, config builders in this repo have always preserved the case of the key when updating the value.
 This was easy because the original key was already at hand during lookup and replacement.
 In `Greedy` mode however, the original key from the config file was not used since it was not needed for a one-item lookup.
 Thus any greedy substitutions had their keys replaced with the keys from the external config source.
 Functionally they should be the same, since key/value config